 StretchDIBits.
 If your code requires a large amount of getting and setting pixels, SafeArrays may give you the performance boost you need without a lot of extra coding (as they are structured almost identically to the arrays returned by

 - Look into assembly language extensions.
-Planet-Source-Code has several excellent programs by the aforementioned Robert Rayment demonstrating how to use ASM (assembly language) within VB to create graphics routines slightly faster than traditional VB methods.
+Planet-Source-Code has several excellent programs by Robert Rayment demonstrating how to use ASM (assembly language) within VB to create graphics routines slightly faster than traditional VB methods.
 Assembly language is often the fastest programming language available to Windows programmers (next to machine language, but you don’t want to write that :) ), and with some clever work you can use it within your VB6 program.
-Be forewarned, however, that this is most definitely not an easy thing to do – but it may give you a little extra speed.
+Be forewarned, however, that this is most definitely not an easy thing to do - but it may give you a little extra speed.

 - Search the net for 3rd party SDKs or ActiveX controls dealing with graphics (DirectX, OpenGL, ActiveX controls, etc.).
 In almost every case, DirectX, OpenGL, or similar SDKs (software development kits) won’t help your per-pixel graphics code to be any faster.
 They may, however, provide you with hardware support for your effect.
 For example, DirectX provides hardware acceleration for gamma correction, which will be much faster than trying to perform gamma correction in code.
 Also, you could buy a VB-compatible OCX or DLL written in another language that does your effect for you.
 This can, however, be an expensive option.